http4k/http4k/README.md

 <a href="https://opencollective.com/http4k"><img alt="build status" src="https://opencollective.com/http4k/sponsors/badge.svg"></a>
 </span>

- [**http4k**](https://github.com/http4k/http4k) is an lightweight but fully-featured HTTP toolkit written in pure [Kotlin](https://kotlinlang.org/) that enables the serving and consuming of HTTP services in a functional and consistent way. [**http4k**](https://github.com/http4k/http4k) applications are *just* Kotlin functions which can be mounted into a running backend.
+ [**http4k**](https://github.com/http4k/http4k) is a lightweight but fully-featured HTTP toolkit written in pure [Kotlin](https://kotlinlang.org/) that enables the serving and consuming of HTTP services in a functional and consistent way. [**http4k**](https://github.com/http4k/http4k) applications are *just* Kotlin functions which can be mounted into a running backend.
 For example, here's a simple echo server:

  ```kotlin
  val app: HttpHandler = { request: Request -> Response(OK).body(request.body) }